-- 5.1 The range of issues and to some extent the seriousness of the issues, which come before the IDC, will depend on the filter that the council adopts.
-Issues such as those relating to sickness absence and performance are likely to arise at the IDC having followed the authority's sickness absence or performance management / appraisal procedures (see Paragraph 1.3). - 5.2 It is possible in some cases that with some minimal investigation the IDC can dismiss the allegation without even the need to meet with the chief executive.
+5.1 The range of issues and to some extent the seriousness of the issues, which come before the IDC, will depend on the filter that the council adopts.
+Issues such as those relating to sickness absence and performance are likely to arise at the IDC having followed the authority's sickness absence or performance management / appraisal procedures (see Paragraph 1.3).

+5.2 It is possible in some cases that with some minimal investigation the IDC can dismiss the allegation without even the need to meet with the chief executive.
 However, this procedure is aimed at dealing with situations where the matter is not so easily disposed of.
 It therefore provides a process whereby the chief executive is made aware of the allegations and provided with the opportunity to challenge the allegations or to make their response.

-5.3 When an issue comes before the IDC it needs to make a judgement (see paragraph 5.4.1) as to whether the allegation can be dismissed or whether it requires more detailed investigation, in which case this will be undertaken by an Independent Investigator.
+5.4.1) as to whether the allegation can be dismissed or whether it requires more detailed investigation, in which case this will be undertaken by an Independent Investigator.
 If the IDC is of the opinion that the allegations do not warrant an investigation, this should be immediately notified to the chief executive without delay, and, if necessary, the complainant informed accordingly.
 If the IDC is of the opinion that the matter is not serious but there is some minor fault or error, then it can issue an unrecorded oral warning in accordance with its standard procedures.